Take the family on a 5-day multi-activity trip

 What's Included?

-Private transport, English speaking guide, accommodation in double or triple standard rooms, mentioned meals (B=b’fast, L=lunch, D=dinner), mentioned excursions including all necessary safety equipment, entrance fee to Quitsato & Parque Condor
+English speaking guide, private transportation, accommodation in shared double & triple rooms, meals as listed (B=breakfast, L=lunch, D=dinner), excursions mentioned, entrance fee to Quitsato & Parque Condor, Train Tickets.

 What's Not Included?